jimmyqtran/jimmyqtran.github.io/index.md

 <img src="{{ site.logo }}" alt="Logo" style="width: 50%;">

 I’ve been on a mission to apply machine learning and data science to fintech.
 I build intelligent systems that solve complex problems and make intricate ideas accessible and impactful.
-I’m studying part-time as a graduate student at Stanford University 🎓 to deepen my knowledge.
+I’m currently a part-time student at Stanford and will transition to the full-time M.S. in Computational and Mathematical Engineering (ICME) this September 2026.

 After completing my studies at the University of California, Berkeley 🐻, I crossed the Atlantic to study at the London School of Economics and Political Science 🇬🇧.
 Eager to deepen my expertise in data-driven technologies, I earned a Graduate Certificate in Data Science from Harvard Extension School 🎓 in 2021.